 Cost – $209.61CAD for 2 nights, full board for a family of 4. + 1000 rupees ($20) for staff tips.

 Getting To & From – We used both Uber and Ola and found them to be about the same price.
 From the Delhi train station it cost 700 rupees on Uber (getting there), and 730 rupees on Ola (getting back).

-Our Kids Chose the Best Places To Visit In Delhi With Youngsters
+Our Kids Chose the Most Fun Places In Delhi For Youngsters

 Our time at the farm came to an end too soon, and we made our way back to Delhi.
 After checking into our guesthouse, Meditation Palace, we pulled out a book of things to do in Delhi, and each chose an activity.
 The city is massive, with an almost endless list of possible things to do.
 We wanted to take it easy and choose only a few of the best things to do.

 Randy – the girls also wanted to go to the Lotus Temple, so Randy gave up his choice!